InspectorButters/portfolioOptimization/README.md

 **Generate Button**: Click the button once all inputs are set.

 Note that inputs are *not* reactive.
 No charts will be produced until the user clicks the "Generate" button.

+## Output

+On the first tab, the efficient frontier is charted using a set of "optimal" portfolios that produce the highest level of expected return at a particular level of risk.

+On the second tab, the transition map displays the optimal portfolio composition, in terms of asset class percentage (y-axis), for a particular level of risk (x-axis).

+## Investment Returns

+Annual returns are from a 12-year period spanning 2004-2015.
+The following indices are proxies for asset class performance:

+US Large Cap    S&P 500 TR USD
+US Mid Cap      S&P 400 TR USD
+US Small Cap    S&P 600 TR USD